Straubinger/lix/README.md

 | 25-34 | Easy       | Fiction, tabloids                 |
 | <24   | Very easy  | Children's literature             |

-All of the speeches used to compute LIX except the speeches given at the opening of the Danish parliament can be found as txt files in their repspective folders.
+All of the speeches used to compute LIX except the speeches given at the opening of the Danish parliament can be found as txt files in their respective folders.